of grace and Truth

 In the end, those who attempt to come to Jesus through any merit or effort of their own, have not properly understood the true nature of our plight before God.
 There is only one way a sinner can come to Jesus in such a way as to be fully accepted by God.
 There is only one way to be fully justified in having a complete confidence in the promise Jesus makes to sinners of full forgiveness, and eternal life.

 It is through faith.
 The one who comes to Jesus for eternal salvation, is the one who comes with nothing but a genuine and exclusive confidence in Jesus Christ as the One who Himself bore our sins on a Roman cross when He suffered and died in our place.
-We turn from our sin, and put our trust only in Jesus as our personal sin-bearer, and therefore, our only steadfast hope in the face of eternity.
-Jesus explained to Nicodemus the reason He was going to be lifted up on a cross to die for our sins:

 The invitation is for all who are willing, in faith, to call upon the Lord.